Logo Voyage

 Waze

-Waze is available on the Google Play and iOS App Store.
-It's the world's largest crowdsource navigation system, and completely free (ad-supported during stops).
+Waze is the world's largest crowdsource navigation system, and completely free (ad-supported during stops).
+It's available on the Google Play and iOS App Store.
 While it is a bit weaker in data relating to traffic congestion and accurate maps than Google, Waze is well known for giving warnings for road hazards and police activity.
 It also gives updated fuel prices for gasoline/petrol and diesel.
 Interestingly, Waze is owned by Google, but kept as a separate operation.
 However, Waze map editors can now use Google's satellite maps for better accuracy.
 Waze maps tend to emphasize the road itself, rather than the periphery.
 Not recommended for offline use while driving, though brief "dead spots" aren't usually a problem.
 Initial Wi-Fi route setup can eliminate much of cellular data usage.

 Apple Maps